oracle/bpftune/TESTING.md

 Verify enabling/disabling bpftune via service works and bpftune is running/logging.

+## Capabilities test

+Ensure capabilities are dropped after initialization using getpcaps(8).

 ## Inotify tests

 Verify that removing or adding a tuner is noticed and the tuner